adrian-1990/CI-project-2-JavaScript/README.md

 #### Result Area

 After the user makes their selection below the game buttons is the result area.
-This will let the user know if they won, if the lost or it it is a draw.
-This lets the user see their choice, what the computer choose and the outcome of these choises.
+This will let the user know if they won, lost or it's a draw.
+The user can see their choice, what the computer choose and the outcome of these choises.

 ![winning choice](https://user-images.githubusercontent.com/79532281/156574822-5d6d09cc-49a7-484e-b0ff-b598a7ec2d04.png)